Lahari-v/yt-clone/README.md

-# YourTube: Video Playback and Comments Application
+# Video Playback and Comments Application

 Welcome to **YourTube**, a video playback and comments web application that allows users to:
 - Watch videos seamlessly via YouTube embed.